stephkno/Shift./README.md

 # Shift.
 iOS puzzle game written in Swift.
-Downloadable in the app store.
+(No longer) Downloadable in the app store.